Le Journal de la Haute-Marne: 19th-century beginnings

 Le Journal de la Haute-Marne was launched in 1807 and printed in Chaumont.
-It was almost entirely written by the lawyer Jean-Joseph Pothier.
-After his death, in 1810, his son and business partners disputed the ownership of the newspaper.
-During the July Monarchy, it merged with L'Écho de la Haute-Marne, and was published under that name until 1906.
+It was almost entirely written by lawyer Jean-Joseph Pothier.
+After his death in 1810, his son and business partners disputed the ownership of the newspaper.
+During the July Monarchy, it merged with L'Écho de la Haute-Marne, and was published under the latter's name until 1906.

 From La Haute-Marne Libérée to a press group

-At the time of the liberation of France, in September 1944, Gilbert Bletner founded a new newspaper under the name of La Haute-Marne Libérée.
+In September 1944, at the time of the liberation of France, Gilbert Bletner founded a new newspaper under the name of La Haute-Marne Libérée.

-In 1968, La Haute-Marne Libérée associates with L'Est Républicain, a newspaper from Nancy, under an economic interest group.
-The two newspapers remained separate, although they were printed at the same place.
-They mostly shared the same content, apart from the local news pages.
+In 1968, La Haute-Marne Libérée partered with L'Est Républicain, a newspaper from Nancy, under an economic interest group.
+Although both newspapers remained separate, they printed at the same place, and mostly shared the same content, apart from the local news pages.
 At the time, over 20 journalists worked for both of them.

 La Haute-Marne Libérée became le Journal de la Haute-Marne in 1993 under the guidance of the founder's son, Jean Bletner, who had been managing the company since the 1960s.

-In the 1990s, the Est Républicain group, owner of le Journal de la Haute-Marne was one of the twelve largest regional newspaper groups in France.
+In the 1990s, the Est Républicain group, owner of le Journal de la Haute-Marne, was one of the twelve largest regional newspaper groups in France.

 In the 2000s the Est Républicain group was purchased by the press group EBRA, led by the Crédit Mutuel.
-From then on, Le Journal de la Haute-Marne was integrated in one of France's biggest press groups.
+From then on, Le Journal de la Haute-Marne was integrated in EBRA.